patel867/python_dsa/README.md

 # python_dsa
-this is my first Git repository
+This is my first Git repository
+Author-Patel Jay